-Representative Sport: At Asquith Girls, we have a proud culture of participation and success in representative sport competitions.
-The school has teams that compete in a wide variety of sports, including Basketball, Netball, Softball, Football (Soccer), Water Polo, Touch Football and Volleyball.
-A number of these teams have been extremely successful, with particular highlights recently for our Basketball team who were the 2019 NSW Combined High Schools Champions.
+Representative Sport: At Asquith Girls, we have a proud culture of participation and success in representative sport competitions and students with a passion and aptitude for sport are encouraged to get involved.
+The school has teams that compete in a wide variety of sports, including Basketball, Netball, Softball, Football (Soccer), Touch Football and Volleyball.
+A number of these teams have been extremely successful, with particular highlights recently for the 2023 Opens Football team coming 4th in Sydney North Knockout Competition and the 2022 Opens Softball team coming 8th in the state and winning the Plate Cup.